+Figure 7.
+Forward and backward adjustment functions in the v direction for the equatorial HEC faces

 Adjusted equal-area projection format (AEP)

 The conventional equal-area projection format (EAP) [5] had been supported in earlier 360Lib software releases (up to 360Lib-3.x).
 Starting from 360Lib-4.0, it was replaced by the AEP format to improve compression performance and to avoid the visual quality problem around the Poles that could be caused by the conventional EAP format [20].
 Same as ERP, there is only one face for AEP, and the face index for AEP is always set to 0.
 In the uv plane, u and v are in the range [0, 1].